Swaddle, rock, whoosh: Putting babies to sleep in the Snoo

 While the Zalewskis did become Snoo fans, they opted to return the device before the 30-day trial period was up.
 The reason: Ruby was colicky and congested and needed to sleep on an incline.
 The company has since added leg lifts so it can be adjusted.

-Karp worked on the Snoo with engineers from the MIT Media Lab and designer Yves Behar.
-He says the Snoo also promotes safety, by keeping babies in the supine position recommended for sleep by the American Academy of Pediatrics, and by making it unnecessary for sleep-deprived parents to bring babies into their own beds.
+Karp, who worked with designer Yves Behar on the Snoo, says the device also promotes safety, by keeping babies in the supine position recommended for sleep by the American Academy of Pediatrics, and by making it unnecessary for sleep-deprived parents to bring babies into their own beds.
 About 3,500 infants in the United States die suddenly and unexpectedly each year, according to the U.S. Centers for Disease and Control, and the causes include accidental suffocation in a parent's bed.

 Getting babies to sleep soundly can also reduce postpartum depression and marital stress.
 "The No. 1 stress that new parents talk about is exhaustion," Karp said.

-Note: This version has been corrected to delete reference to MIT Media Lab.